-A student may be offered any one of the branches of study approved by the university and offered by the college.
+A student may be offered any one of the branches of study approved by the University and offered by the college.
+The minimum recommended credit is 160.

 Branches offered by the college under two different programmes are mentioned below.

-B.E.
-Programmes
+B.E. - Programmes

 - 1. Automobile Engineering (AU) - 2.
-Civil Engineering (CE)

-- 3. Computer Science and Engineering (CS) - 4.
-Computer Science & Engineering (Artificial Intelligence & Machine Learning) (AM) - 5.
+Civil Engineering (CE) - 3.
+Computer Science and Engineering (CS) - Computer Science & Engineering (Artificial Intelligence & Machine Learning) (AM) - 5.
 Computer Science & Engineering (Cyber Security) (SC) - 6.
 Electrical and Electronics Engineering (EE) - 7.
 Electronics and Communication Engineering (EC) - 8.
-Mechanical Engineering (ME)
+Mechanical Engineering (ME) - 9.
+Electronics Engineering (VLSI Design and Technology)(EV) - 10.
+Electronics and Communication (Advanced Communication Technology)(EA)